Are you a job hopper? If so, don’t worry.

-If you’re not sure if you’re a job hopper, let me take a look at your resume.
+If you’re unsure if you’re a job hopper, let me look at your resume.

 How to fix a job hopper resume

-Remove any job on your resume that doesn’t line up with the job you’re applying for.
+Remove any job on your resume that doesn’t align with the job you’re applying for.

 For example, if you’re applying for a financial analyst position, your first job out of college as a social media specialist should come off your resume.